Dimev/lodtree/README.md

 # LodTree
 LodTree, a simple tree data structure for doing chunk-based level of detail.

-### Goals
+## Goals
-The aim of this crate is to provide a generic, easy to use tree data structure that can be used to make Lod Quadtrees, Octrees and more.
+The aim of this crate is to provide a generic, easy to use tree data structure that can be used to make Quadtrees, Octrees and more for chunked level of detail.

 Internally, the tree tries to keep as much memory allocated, to avoid the cost of heap allocation, and stores the actual chunks data seperate from the tree data.

-This does come at a cost, mainly, only the chunks that are going to be added and their locations can be retreived as a slice, although for most (procedural) terrain implementations making new chunks and editing them will be the highest cost to do, so that shouldn't be the biggest issue.
+This does come at a cost.
+Mainly, only the chunks that are going to be added and their locations can be retreived as a slice, although for most (procedural) terrain implementations.

+## Non-goals
+Be a general-usage tree data structure for storing items at specific locations.

+## Features
+ - Provides sets of chunks that need some action performed on them
+ - Tries to avoid memory (re)allocations and moves
+ - Stores chunks themselves in a contiguous array
+ - Uses an internal chunk cache to allow reusing chunks at a memory tradeoff
+ - Provides some extra iterators for finding chunks in certain bounds

 ### Examples:
- - rayon: shows how to use the tree with rayon to generate new chunks in parallel.
+ - [rayon](examples/rayon.rs): shows how to use the tree with rayon to generate new chunks in parallel.
- - glium: shows how a basic drawing setup would work, with glium to do the drawing.
+ - [glium](examples/glium.rs): shows how a basic drawing setup would work, with glium to do the drawing.

-### Usage:
+## Usage:
 Import the crate
 ```rust
 use lodtree::*;